 Where recommended below, vitamin and mineral supplements are effective at preventing nutrient deficiencies.

-It’s hard to design a vegan diet that meets lysine requirements for a person who does not exercise daily without including legumes, seitan, quinoa, pistachios, or pumpkin seeds without having too many calories.
-It’s easier to do for regular exercisers whose calorie requirements are higher—the low lysine foods will add up to provide enough.
+It’s hard to design a vegan diet that meets lysine requirements for someone who doesn’t exercise daily without including legumes, seitan, quinoa, pistachios, or pumpkin seeds.
+People who exercise have higher caloric needs, making it easier to meet lysine needs through other foods.